-This website is hosted by the University of East Anglia (UEA) and includes useful tips and videos for students choosing their GCSE options: https://everwondered.uea.ac.uk/ Students participate in a workshop delivered by the UEA in March, during which they are provided with a 'Making Good Choices' booklet.
+This website is also hosted by UEA and includes useful tips and videos for students choosing their GCSE options: https://everwondered.uea.ac.uk/ Students participate in a workshop delivered by UEA in March, during which they are provided with a 'Making Good Choices' booklet.
 This booklet highlights the things students should consider when choosing their GCSE option subjects.